OUR MISSION:

 As La Siesta grew it was quickly becoming a cultural "information station” in the community, it was also growing into an active hub for local Latinos to convene and discuss matters facing their expanding community.
 Issues such as language barriers, employment and education were repeating themes during discussions.
 A need was rapidly developing, and for years Michel and Lisa provided necessary information to the Latino community.
 Finally in 2000, Michel and Lisa decided to devote 100 percent of their time to the community, bringing an end to the restaurant, but brought about the birth of the Virginia Hispanic Chamber and Foundation.

 The mission of the chamber has always been to build economic bridges between Hispanic businesses and the community at large in order to create, promote and enhance business opportunities for its members and partners.
-2020 marks the 20th year the Chamber has made a major impact throughout Virginia.
+For over two decades, the Chamber has made a major impact throughout Virginia.
 Providing opportunities for business and cultural engagement to strengthen the economic and social well-being of the Hispanic community all throughout Virginia.
 By building strategic partnerships with state, regional and local organizations as well as government entities, the Chamber serves as a culturally-accessible and trusted central point for Hispanic and Latino led businesses with the intent of supporting economic business growth and providing outreach and resources.